Trkkhrmn/ros2_amr_mecanumbot/README.md

 | **Muhammed Sait Karadeniz** | Image processing, Jetson Nano software and integration. |
 | **Samet Hasan Köse** | Motor control, STM32 firmware, motor drivers. |

 This repo is the author's own work; the hardware protocol and bridge were designed for the real system.
 No code has been copied from other projects.
-See [docs/PROJECT_BACKGROUND.md](docs/PROJECT_BACKGROUND.md) for more context.
+The project was built around a **physical Mecanum AMR** (Jetson Nano + STM32 over UART); a lot of the autonomy was developed and tested in ROS 2 and Gazebo.
+This repository preserves that work: you get both a **working Gazebo simulation** (SLAM, Nav2, QR, lift, task state machine) and the **hardware integration layer** (UART protocol, Jetson bridge, STM32 parser and motor/lift stubs) for the real robot.
+More context: [docs/PROJECT_BACKGROUND.md](docs/PROJECT_BACKGROUND.md).

 ---